bookofproofs/bookofproofs.github.io/_sources/history/19th-century/threlfall.md

 **William Threlfall** was a German mathematician who worked on algebraic topology.
 With Herbert Seifert he wrote a standard work on topology.

 ### Mathematical Profile (Excerpt):
-* William Senior was a son of Richard Threlfall of Hollowforth, near Preston in Lancashire, England.
-* Sadly William, the subject of this biography, never knew his father who drowned in the Diala river in India in March 1888 while on a research expedition.
-* Helene Threlfall returned to her home town of Dresden where her son was born and there she lived with her two unmarried brothers, Hugo and Max Koch.
 * William was brought up in Dresden and he attended the Humanistischen Königlichen Gymnasium in Dresden-Neustadt, graduating with his Abitur in 1907.
 * After graduating from the high school, Threlfall entered the University of Jena where his main interest was in chemistry but he also studied mathematics courses.
 * In 1927 Threlfall submitted his habilitation thesis to the Technische Hochschule in Dresden and began lecturing there as a Privatdocent, particularly on his research topic of topology.